icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 {% callout type="information" %}
 You can add and remove tagged parameters over time while maintaining on-the-wire compatibility.
 The only constraint is you can never change the type associated with a tag number.
-If the type associated with tag 7 is a string, it must always remain a string; if you were to reuse tag 7 with another type, you would break on-the-wire compatibility with applications that expect tag 7 values to be encoded as strings.
+If the type associated with tag 7 is a string, it must always remain a string; if you were to reuse tag 7 with another type, you would break on the wire compatibility with applications that expect tag 7 parameters to be encoded as strings.
 {% /callout %}

 ## Operation return type